saylordotorg/course_hist364/Unit03.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The Middle Ages** <span id="3"></span> *Following the fall of the Roman Empire, c.
 462 CE, European civilization felt a power vacuum.
 The Celtic tribes of Europe had